Cmorgan21/notenet/README.md

 ### Database Structure

-I've meticulously crafted the database structure for the Animal Gram Backend API.
+I've crafted the database structure for the Notenet Backend API.
 Here are the core models:

 - **User:** These are slightly customized from Django's standard User model to align with our requirements.
 - **Profile:** Automatically generated upon user registration, these profiles are tailored to encompass essential information.